 428 CJ S-Tube

 According to Allen Cross, there were two different s-tubes used on 428 CJs during their production run.
 The earlier s-tube is shown above.
-A later s-tube with a flared upper end (shown below) came into use some time during the course of production, though no service bulletin was ever issued to note the change.
+A later s-tube with a flared upper end (shown below) appears to have come into use at some point during the early part of the 1969 model year, though no service bulletin was ever issued to note the change.
 The change might have been made to provide more room where the s-tube mates to the snorkel, making it easier to fit these parts together and reducing the risk of damage during installation.
 Allen also notes that adapting this s-tube to KR Shelbys required turning it somewhat during installation, requiring punching of a new slot used to secure the s-tube to the heat shield.
 S-tubes with two or even three slots aren't uncommon as a third slot was sometimes cut to correct machining errors.

 428 CJ S-Tube Flange